-E. Developing the capacity and capability of members and officers to be effective

-We seek to ensure all members and officers have the necessary skills and training to fulfil their roles.
-Members receive an induction programme when they are appointed, and this is supplemented by specialised training courses where appropriate.
+E. Developing the capacity and capability of members and officers to be effective this is supplemented by specialised training courses where appropriate.
 Officers are appointed using competency-based role profiles and selections processes and their performance against these competencies is regularly monitored and reviewed.
 A detailed learning and development plan ensures that training needs are met at both an individual and an organisational level.